GoogleCloudPlatform/DataflowTemplates/v2/spanner-to-sourcedb/README.md

 5. Ensure the authenticated user launching reverse replication has the following permissions: (this is the user account authenticated for the Spanner Migration Tool and not the service account)
     - roles/spanner.databaseUser
     - roles/dataflow.developer
-6. Ensure that [golang](https://go.dev/dl/) (version 1.18 and above) is setup on the machine from which reverse replication flow will be launched.
-7. Ensure that gcloud authentication is done,refer [here](https://cloud.google.com/spanner/docs/getting-started/set-up#set_up_authentication_and_authorization).
+6. Ensure that gcloud authentication is done,refer [here](https://cloud.google.com/spanner/docs/getting-started/set-up#set_up_authentication_and_authorization).
-8. Ensure that the target Spanner instance ready.
+7. Ensure that the target Spanner instance is ready.
-9. Ensure that that [session file](https://googlecloudplatform.github.io/spanner-migration-tool/reports.html#session-file-ending-in-sessionjson) is uploaded to GCS (this requires a schema conversion to be done).
+8. Ensure that that [session file](https://googlecloudplatform.github.io/spanner-migration-tool/reports.html#session-file-ending-in-sessionjson) is uploaded to GCS (this requires a schema conversion to be done).
-10. [Source shards file](./RunnigReverseReplication.md#sample-sourceshards-file) already uploaded to GCS.
+9. [Source shards file](./RunnigReverseReplication.md#sample-sourceshards-file) already uploaded to GCS.
-11. Resources needed for reverse replication incur cost.
+10. Resources needed for reverse replication incur cost.
 Make sure to read [cost](#cost).
-12. Reverse replication uses shard identifier column per table to route the Spanner records to a given source shard.The column identified as the sharding column needs to be selected via Spanner Migration Tool when performing migration.The value of this column should be the logicalShardId value specified in the [source shard file](#sample-source-shards-file).In the event that the shard identifier column is not an existing column,the application code needs to be changed to populate this shard identifier column when writing to Spanner.
+11. Reverse replication uses shard identifier column per table to route the Spanner records to a given source shard.The column identified as the sharding column needs to be selected via Spanner Migration Tool when performing migration.The value of this column should be the logicalShardId value specified in the [source shard file](#sample-source-shards-file).In the event that the shard identifier column is not an existing column,the application code needs to be changed to populate this shard identifier column when writing to Spanner.
 Or use a custom shard identifier plugin to supply the shard identifier.
-13. The reverse replication pipeline uses GCS for dead letter queue handling.
+12. The reverse replication pipeline uses GCS for dead letter queue handling.
 Ensure that the DLQ directory exists in GCS.
-14. Create PubSub notification on the 'retry' folder of the DLQ directory.
+13. Create PubSub notification on the 'retry' folder of the DLQ directory.
 For this, create a [PubSub topic](https://cloud.google.com/pubsub/docs/create-topic), create a [PubSub subscription](https://cloud.google.com/pubsub/docs/create-subscription) for that topic.
 Configure [GCS notification](https://cloud.google.com/storage/docs/reporting-changes#command-line).
 The resulting subscription should be supplied as the dlqGcsPubSubSubscription Dataflow input parameter.

   For example: